alistair-graham/Rubiks-Cube/README.md

 - I would like to use a state management tool such as Redux.
 It would have reduced the usage of props and would have made it more easily testable.
 - More tests.
 I have only written one test which is to show that I know how to write them.
 - Keyboard interactions.
 - A nicer UI for the buttons.
 I didn't put much effort into their appearance due to time constraints.
-The technical test did not require a UI representation but I've made a basic one.
+- Animations
+- Randomiser button
+- Celebration when it's completed
+- ...Much more

 ## How to run locally
 - Clone the repository locally.